Production in a circular economy

 To address this challenge, we introduce a reference model to outline the relevant activities, interactions, and other factors that impact a product life cycle within a circular economy.

 To explore the Production in a CE model, select it from the sidebar, or view its decomposition.
 Visit How to Navigate for details on the model structure.
-Introduced below are specific activities or use cases that have been explored in depth.
+Specific activities that have been explored in depth are described below.

 Circular Product Design